December was a very good month in the history of Chevrolet’s plug-in electrified cars.

 How the Volt and Bolt will fare sales-wise this year is however an open question.
 The Bolt is yet early in its lifecycle, thus not up to full speed, though Chevy dealers likely will fill many pre-orders for some time.
 It is to roll out through the first half of the year to the rest of the U.S., and Baum has projected 23,000 or so sales for 2017.

 But could there be an upset?
 There was one last month, perhaps more will follow and the cars might break past previous highs?

 The bottom line answer as always is time will tell.

 This entry was posted on Thursday, January 5th, 2017 at 5:55 am and is filed under General.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.